-My estimate of Nigeria smartphone penetration as at June 2016 is 22 million.
+My estimate of Nigeria’s smartphone penetration as at June 2016 is 22 million.
+Smartphone penetration is nowhere near the figures being bandied around in some quarters.

 Nigeria’s official population as at 2013 was 173 million.
 One source puts the population figure in 2016 at 188 million.
 Others have it in between 177 million and 188 million.
 So, we have that range to work with.
 Trouble.